Jacob Abel (racing driver): Road to Indy

 Abel and his family's team returned for his third year in the series in 2024.
 Following a second place at the season-opener in St. Petersburg, Abel took pole at Barber, from where he led every lap to take his first victory in the category.
 Abel followed that up with another lights-to-flag victory at Indianapolis, and claimed his third and final race win of the season later in the year at Portland.
 Abel finished the 2024 season second in the championship, with a career-high three wins, ten podiums, and three pole positions.

+Abel returned to Indy NXT in 2026 as a replacement for Jordan Missig at his family's team for the final four races of the season.